Dick Wallis

-Dick Wallis (born September 25, 1931) was an American politician in the state of Wyoming.
+Earl Richard Wallis (September 25, 1931 – September 27, 2022) was an American politician in the state of Wyoming.
 He served in the Wyoming House of Representatives as a member of the Republican Party.
+Initially, he represented Campbell County, but after Wyoming switched the state legislature from a county-based system to a district based system in 1992, he represented the 52nd district.
+He was initially appointed on January 30, 1980 to replace Thomas I. Getter, who had resigned.

 He attended Colorado State University and the University of Wyoming and is a rancher.
 His daughter Sue Wallis also served in the Wyoming House of Representatives.
+Dick Wallis died in El Paso, Texas on September 27, 2022, two days after his 91st birthday.